-One should be reminded when investing in VGR that the company employs a “dual-dividend” system – 40% quarterly dividend as well as 5% stock dividend every year.
+One should be reminded when investing in VGR that the company employs a “dual-dividend” system – a 40% quarterly dividend as well as a 5% stock dividend every year.

 The 2007-2008 financial crisis has had a serious (negative) impact on the giant Walmart.
 Their not-so-client-oriented policies have not contributed to its getting out of the trap situation either.
 However, the company seems to have come back – in the last quarter of 2016, its sales rose to $130.9 billion and reached a $1.30 profit per share.
 Though many were and are surprised, the Walmart stock is again a hot one.

 The most popular social network has definitely changed our own understanding of social media and means of communication.

 This report shows the company’s extraordinary performance during the first quarter of 2017 – 51% increase in advertising (from 5,201 million to 7,857 million), 49% increase in the company’s total revenue, 76% rise in its net income.

 What makes this unique is the fact that the company is the sixth-largest performer when it comes to market cap – 397.75 billion, and usually companies as big as that do not grow as much.
 Just like Google, Facebook invests a lot of funds in innovation and technology, such as artificial intelligence, virtual reality and other technological breakthroughs.

 Johnson & Johnson (JNJ)

 JNJ is just another recognizable company on our list.
 Unlike others, it’s extremely diversified offering medical devices and pharmaceutical goods as well as various consumer products.
 The company is the eight largest in the US with a market cap of (as of May 25) 344.
 44 billion.